rmbw74/BangazonApi/README.md

 ## Setting host file to access the Bangazon API.
 By default the Bangazon Api only allows external requests from the bangazon.com domain. follow these steps to modify your host file in order to comply with CORS policy
+1. use a text editor to open your hosts file for macs you can use "sudo nano /etc/hosts" in the terminal to open the file. for pc's the file is typically found @ /windows/system32/drivers/etc/hosts
+2. add bangazon.com to the file.
+3. save the file

 ## creating the database